-Dark Interval is a restoration/revision mod that lets you play Half-Life 2 as it could have been: with custom maps, new voiced dialogue, new models and textures, all based on Valve's early concepts.
+Dark Interval is a restoration/revision mod that lets you play Half-Life 2 as it could have been.
+Using Valve's early concepts, we're creating new maps, models, textures, and custom dialogue.
 The mod is released in episodes, the most recent being Dark Interval: Part I - an intro chapter to the bigger story.

 Generally a very nice mod, especially since it has a few fresh ideas and a good story for a mod.

 However, the level design could use some improvement imho.
 There are quite a few dead ends that take time to explore, with no reward for the player whatsoever.
 In other mods you can find additional loot or a nice vista or something.
 Second, a few levels involve quite a bit of walking with nothing happening on the way.
 Those passages could also be a bit shorter - or filled with a few distractions on the way.
 And some of the levels are not very detailed, they look quite empty and thus unbelievable.

 In general I still look forward to the next parts, as I'd really like to see the story unfold further.

 I love the atmosphere of this mod.
 Also such a nice mapping and lighting, very adds to a overall feel.
 Very nice maps made from scratch and based on HL2 beta maps.
 Definitely deserves a whole lot of screenshots and videos also :)

 As of date, this is the most complete and well-done take on the old storyline.
 In addition, despite being the beginning of the game, there is plenty to offer in terms of gameplay.
 I'm definitely looking forward to the next chapters

 It's ok.
 My only problem is that maps are hard to navigate around, most of the time the least obvious path turns out to be the one you have to take, while a lot of other corridors/streets/etc. eventually lead to a dead end.
 It wouldn't be so annoying if it wasn't for the player's moving speed.